camb416/video-table-interactive/README.md

 SPACE........Cycle Debug States
 </pre>

 The application is designed and developed for use with Mac OS X 10.7 Lion.
-A number of data files are required that should be placed in a folder called "videotable" on the user's Desktop.
+A number of data files are required that should be placed in a folder called "videotable" in ~/Documents/AMNH/.

 This folder contains the structure indicated below: